TinPang/optimalCytosolicDensity_linearModel/README.md

 ## A Model to Investigate the Optimal Cytosolic Density of a Cell

-This repository stores the MATLAB source code of the 'linear model' (and also the 'parallel model'), which investigates how a bacterial cell optimizes its cytosolic density.
+This repository stores the MATLAB source code of the `linear model` (and also the `parallel model`), which investigates how a bacterial cell optimizes its cytosolic density.

 ## Full Documentation of the Model